ngundotra/sculptml-flask-app/README.md

 To run the code, create a virtual environment called `sculptml-venv` in the `sculptml-flask-app` directory, and `pip install -r sculptml-flask-app/requirements`.

 Then you can activate the virtual environment with `source activate sculptml-flask-app/sculptml-venv/bin/activate`.
 Finally, from the `sculptml-flask-app` folder, you can run a test of the backend on a input query JSON with `python main.py INPUT_QUERY.json`.
 If everything works properly, you should see your json copied to `user_request.json` and the `saved-models/` directory appear, with a CoreML model and Keras weights of your trained model.
 Note that this application works best if your server/computer actually has GPU support for Tensorflow/Keras (requires `pip install tensorflow-gpu`).

+## Contributions

+Thank you to Newman Hu, Allen Chen, Candace Chiang, and Riley Shanahan for their time, thoughts, and enthusiasm on this project.